Skip to main content

 Preserving Evidence in Vehicle Fire Cases

-Hire an origin-and-cause expert.
-A qualified fire investigator examines burn patterns, char depth, melting points of different materials, and the physical evidence to determine exactly where the fire started and what ignited it.
-This expert's findings form the foundation of your entire claim.
-Read more about evidence preservation in product liability cases.
+An NFPA 921-trained fire investigator examines burn patterns, char depth, melting points of different materials, and the physical evidence to determine exactly where the fire started and what ignited it.
+This expert's opinion forms the foundation of your entire claim.
+Retain this expert before the vehicle is moved, if possible, to allow full scene documentation.

 Who Is Liable for a Vehicle Fire in NC?